Johann Fust: Family background

-Fust was born to burgher family of Mainz, traceable back to the early thirteenth century.
+Fust was born to a burgher family of Mainz, traceable back to the early thirteenth century.
 Members of the family held many civil and religious offices.

-The name was written "Fust" until 1506, when Peter Schöffer, in dedicating the German translation of Livy to Maximilian I, Holy Roman Emperor, called his father in law "Faust."
-Thenceforward the family assumed this name.
+The name was written "Fust" until 1506, when Peter Schöffer, in dedicating the German translation of Livy to Maximilian I, Holy Roman Emperor, called his father-in-law "Faust."
+Thenceforward, the family assumed this name.
 The Fausts of Aschaffenburg, an old and quite distinct family, placed Johann Fust in their pedigree.
 Johann's brother Jacob, a goldsmith, was one of the burgomasters in 1462, when Mainz was stormed and sacked by the troops of Count Adolf II of Nassau, in the course of which he seems to have been killed (suggested by a document dated May 8, 1678).